mbareford/cirrus-website/about/index.md

 ## Technology

 The facility is based around a 280 node HPE/SGI 8600 HPC system with a DDN Lustre file system.
-The HPC system runs the CentOS Linux distribution and has a range of software, liraries and tools available.
+The HPC system runs the Red Hat Enterprise Linux distribution and has a range of software, liraries and tools available.
 See the following pages for more information: